newrelic-forks/cytoscape.js-expand-collapse/README.md

 ## Dependencies

 - Cytoscape.js ^3.3.0
+- cytoscape-dagre ^2.5.0
-- cytoscape-undo-redo.js(optional) ^1.0.1
+- cytoscape-fcose ^2.2.0
-- cytoscape-cose-bilkent.js(optional/suggested for layout after expand/collapse) ^4.0.0

 ## Usage instructions

 Download the library:

-- via npm: `npm install cytoscape-expand-collapse`,
+- via npm: `npm install nr-cytoscape-expand-collapse`,
-- via bower: `bower install cytoscape-expand-collapse`, or
+- via bower: `bower install nr-cytoscape-expand-collapse`, or
-- via direct download in the repository (probably from a tag).

 `require()` the library as appropriate for your project: